theparthway/docs/docs/developers/orderbook-api/OrderbookAPI.md

 ### Order Object

 - Initiator: The party who creates the order.
-- Follower: The party who accepts the order, also known as the counterparty or filler.
+- Follower: The party who accepts the order, also known as the counterparty or Filler.

 | Field                   | Type          | Description                                                                                                              |
 | :---------------------- | :------------ | :----------------------------------------------------------------------------------------------------------------------- |